 Increased phenotypic similarity between partners, termed assortative mating (AM), has been observed for many traits.
 However, it is currently unclear if these observations are due to mate choice for certain phenotypes, post-mating convergence, or a result of confounding factors such as shared environment.
-To dissect these underlying phenomena, we adapted Mendelian randomisation (MR) to 51,664 couples in the UK biobank for a panel of 118 phenotypes under AM.
-We found that over half (64 of 118) of the tested traits were found to have a causal relationship between partners, with females having on average larger effect.
+To dissect these underlying phenomena, we applied Mendelian randomisation (MR) to 51,664 couples in the UK biobank to a panel of 118 phenotypes under AM.
+We found that 54% (64 of 118) of the tested traits had a causal relationship between partners, with female-to-male effects on average larger.
 Forty traits, including systolic blood pressure, basal metabolic rate, weight and height, showed significantly larger phenotypic correlation than MR-estimates, suggesting the presence of confounders.
 Subsequent analyses revealed household income, education, tobacco smoking and overall health rating as major overall confounders, accounting for 29.8, 11.6, 4.78, and 14.1% of phenotypic correlations, respectively.
-We found some limited evidence for couple-correlation convergence (e.g. increased similarity with respect to smoking and medication use), measured by stratifying couples by their time spent together.
-Finally, we found that the vast majority (77%) of identified cross-trait causal associations among partners can be explained by same-trait AM combined with a causal effect between these traits (within the same individual), with negligible direct cross-trait effects.
-In summary, this study has revealed many novel causal effects within couples and shed light on the impact of confounding on couple phenotypic similarity.
+We detected limited evidence for couple-correlation convergence (e.g. increased similarity with respect to smoking and medication use), measured by stratifying couples by their time spent together.
+Finally, the vast majority (77%) of identified cross-trait causal associations among partners could be explained by same-trait AM combined with a causal effect between these traits (within the same individual), with negligible direct cross-trait effects.
+In summary, this study revealed many novel causal effects within couples, shedding light on the impact of confounding on couple phenotypic similarity.

 Introduction